JakeSteam/blog-programming/_drafts/2022-11-17-migrating-to-lastpass-and-tidying-up.md

     - Security
 ---

-I've been using Chrome since release, and rely on the password manager daily.
+I've been using Chrome since its 2008 release, and rely on the password manager daily.
 As you might expect, after 14 years I built up a lot of saved passwords (1000+)!
 However, migration to a proper solution is long overdue, here's how I did it and tidied up my passwords at the same time.

 ## Backstory